comp110-lytle/comp110/site/team/documentation/guides/mentor_guide.md

 - A team site guide to all the tips mentors have for mentees (favorite classes, career searching, interview help, favorite profs)
 - Have a written textual description of job duties for new members

----

-### Other:

-- Get Kris to give a link to the duties of being a TA and add it to the team site